glucometers-tech/glucometer-protocols/lifescan/onetouch-verio-2015.md

 ### Information query (serial, software, …)

+A single message with a byte specification provides information on the hardware device.
+The request is sent through, and the response read from, `lba03`.

     query-request = STX %x0a %x00 ; message length = 10 bytes
                     %x04 %xE6 %x02 query-selector
                     ETX checksum